Author: Julie Terebkov

 Another thing worth writing an entire paragraph on, is the fact that they have made the greatest pastries EVER.
 I mean that they are better than freaking oxygen itself.
-Okay so here me out… I may be the world’s pickiest croissant enthusiast because, as much as I love them, I have gotten so so many that were mediocre.
+Okay so hear me out… I may be the world’s pickiest croissant enthusiast because, as much as I love them, I have gotten so many that were mediocre.
 These croissants were LIFE CHANGING.
-My life has never been the same and I seriously dream of these delectable flaky, moist (sorry to anyone who hates that word), and buttery creations.
+My life has never been the same and I seriously dream of these delectable, moist (sorry to anyone who hates that word), and buttery creations.
 Do yourself a favor, no matter if you are 20 miles away, just go out of your way to Black Fox Coffee.
 You will not regret it.
 Also, I should mention that google maps does you no favors here and it’s a bit hard to find this place but it’s on Pine Street, and not in the food market that is also a part of the building.
 That should help you find this lovely gem of a place.

 109 E 56th Street